 Time Period: The Great Mutiny (1857-1858)

 This Flashman novel comes in a very close second to my top selection, which I examined last time around.
-Ultimately the way that a portion of Flashman in the Great Game gets a wee bit rambling and unfocused relegated it to the Number 2 spot.
+Ultimately the way that a portion of Flashman in the Great Game gets a wee bit unfocused relegated it to the Number 2 spot.